 Create a Shopify Multi Vendor Marketplace with Jetti

 When it comes to dropshipping, one name that sticks out above all others, as the most well known is Shopify.
-Even if you aren’t involved in the dropshipping industry or have an ecommerce store, chances are you still recognise the Shopify logo.
+Even if you aren’t involved in the dropshipping industry or have an ecommerce store, chances are that you still recognise the Shopify logo.
 The power of branding at work.
 However, while Shopify does many things well, it doesn’t excel in one area.
 One key issue, of course, is that Shopify does not offer direct multi vendor marketplace capabilities.
-This means that if you really wish to create a multi vendor marketplace and have it running at peak performance, you’ll need more.
-You’ll need Jetti.
+This means that if you really wish to create a multi vendor marketplace and have it running at peak performance, you’ll need more an additional platform.

 To Shopify or Not To Shopify…

 Shopify is the market leader when it comes to setting up an ecommerce store.
 Why?
 Well because it is designed to be used, straight-out-of-the-box.
 You don’t need a degree in computer science to set up your store, in fact, you don’t need to be particularly tech-savvy at all to be able to use it as a platform for your business.
 One of the main strengths of Shopify is its design focus - it features many different customisable themes which can help to make your marketplace stand out from the competition and help to create a unique brand experience.